Though eyes may never scan these fading lines,

-Surviving as a parchment from this age
+Preserved on yellowed parchment from this age

 And touch what human vestiges remain.

-Once, lost in time, a man a beauty loved
+Once, lost in time, a man a beauty loved,

 What matters to a love that lasts all time,

-If it be etched in unrequited rhyme?
+If it lies etched in unrequited rhyme?

 © Loubert S Suddaby.
 All Rights Reserved.